The five rim dents on BMW motorcycle wheels and rims

 3. Step on the tire and get both beads off of the rim.
 Lubricate the loose beads with thick, soapy water.

 5. Use the tire irons directly across from the valve stem and pry the first bead up and off of the rim.

 6. Remove the tube.

 7. Now it is time for the bottom bead to be levered up and off of the rim.
 Be sure to start directly across from the hole for the stem.
 Stand the wheel up vertically (valve stem hole down) and stick the tire iron in, at the top, from the wrong side and lever it over.
 You may be able to stick the second iron in there too.
 If it was soaped up well on the inside of the bead, it would now come off by hand.
 It is hard to believe unless you have seen it done in person.

 BMW advertised widely, at the time, about the wonderful way that they kept the tire on the rim in a blowout.
-Various tube manufacturers use different masses for the valve stem, so while it helps the balance, the dents would need to be calibrated for one type of tube.
-That would be very “German,” but thank goodness they didn’t do it for that reason.
+Various tube manufacturers use different masses for the valve stem, so it helps the balance.